 Morning Star Community

 The harsh climate of the Great Plains in South Dakota is a force that affects everyone in the area.
-Extreme weather conditions, such as tornadoes, hail storms and excessive snow accumulation, can make roads impassable for weeks and cause power outages in above-ground grids.
+Extreme weather conditions, such as tornadoes, hailstorms and excessive snow accumulation, can make roads impassable for weeks and cause power outages in above-ground grids.
 The majority of housing on the Lakota reservations was provided by HUD and designed for Arizona’s more temperate climate without the tribe’s input.
 This has left Cheyenne River residents more vulnerable to climate extremes.

 To build tiny homes on the 4th largest land-based reservation is to build for the sustainable future of a nation.
 This is not a quick fix for a long-term problem, this is the beginning of strategic planning for a long-term solution, this is nation building.
 It is our hope that the tiny homes will have a positive impact in the community by providing safe and supportive spaces, as individuals and families work toward goals of homeownership.